Bandula Warnapura

 Bandula Warnapura (බන්දුල වර්ණපුර; 1 March 1953 – 18 October 2021) was a Sri Lankan cricketer and former captain of the Sri Lankan cricket team.
 He played four Test matches and twelve One Day Internationals (ODI) during his international cricketing career from 1975 to 1982.
 He was a right-handed opening batsman and a right-handed medium pace bowler.

 Warnapura captained Sri Lanka's first Test match, and also faced the first delivery and scored the first run for his team.
-He also had the rare distinction and reputation of opening the bowling and opening the batting in the second innings for Sri Lanka in first ever test match of Sri Lanka.
+He also had the rare distinction of opening the bowling and opening the batting in the second innings for Sri Lanka in their first ever Test match.

 He captained Sri Lanka in all the Tests he played, although he could not lead his team to victory in any of them.
 However, Sri Lanka won the first ODI match he captained.
-He has scored one half-century in ODI cricket.
+He scored one half-century in ODI cricket.